digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

    consistency that they require, including consistency with other ledger datastores or with ledger commands that have been executed.

-To facilitate these objectives, the following principles have been used:
+The following principles are used to facilitate these objectives:

 -  *Append-only*: only INSERTs are used, and no UPDATEs or DELETEs are used in transaction processin.